For daily wit & wisdom, sign up for the Almanac newsletter.

 1. Prepare the Bed

-Clear weeds and amend soil with compost if needed.
+Clear weeds and amend the soil with compost if needed.
 Because this garden relies on shrubs and perennials, good soil structure will pay off for years.

 2. Plant Your Shrubby Backdrop